CloudHub360/waives.net/README.md

 ## Getting Started

 The Waives .NET SDK is available as a set of NuGet packages.
-You can download the bleeding-edge version of the libraries from MyGet, which requires a little bit of configuration of NuGet:
+If you wish, you can download the bleeding-edge version of the libraries from the MyGet feed, which requires a little bit of configuration of NuGet:

 1. Add a [NuGet.config](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior)
   file to the root of your project's repository.